askap-vast/vast-pipeline/docs/exploringwebsite/sourceanalysis.md

 ![!Source light curve and information.](../img/analysis-page-source-display.png){: loading=lazy }

 The source information panel contains a link to go to the full [source detail page](sourcedetail.md) and the ability to [favourite a source](sourcetagsfavs.md) directly from this page.
-Note that as of the current version, adding a source to favourites will reset the analysis page.

 ## Displaying High Source Counts